Logos First Bible Study

 DISCOVER FOR YOURSELF BIBLE STUDY

-for preschool and elementary students
+for our elementary students in grades 2-6

 Course Description: This class cycles through the Torah, the first five books of the Old Testament, in three foundational years.
 Teaching the basic precepts of Torah to this early age is so vital to understanding God and His ways which are so much higher than ours!
 In 2020-21 students will explore the first book of the Bible in GENESIS, THE BOOK OF BEGINNINGS!!
 Students will learn about the days of creation, the fall of man, the promise of the SEED (Jesus) in Genesis 3:15 and follow the red thread to that SEED from Seth to Noah to Shem to Abram to Isaac to Jacob to Judah.
 Faith is the focus as Abraham's life reminds them that he believed God and it was credited to him as righteousness.
 In 2021-22 students will explore Exodus and Leviticus in KEEPING GOD'S COMMANDS IN HIS TABERNACLE: YOU.
 Through the life and leadership of Moses they will see the law that was given as a tutor to lead them to the SEED.
 A law that was given to Israel until He came!
 Students will build their own tabernacle, learning they are the temple of God.
 They will make the ten commandments and will learn the seven perpetual feasts which point to something greater.
 Students will study the sacrifices and see that Christ is each one.
 He is the holiness we need in order to be reconciled to God.
 In 2022-23 the children will move into Numbers and Deuteronomy in LISTEN AND OBEY.
 They will watch disobedient Israel wander in the wilderness and learn that disobedience is unbelief.
 Through the foreshadowing of the census, the Aaronic blessing, the curse of Balaam, the war with Midian, the Shema, the blessings and curses, and the choosing of life, students will learn that the secret things belong to the LORD but the things revealed belong to us that we may observe all the words of this law (Deuteronomy 29:29)